DavidAce/h5pp/readme.md

 # h5pp
 h5pp is a C++ wrapper for HDF5 that focuses on simplicity for the end-user.
 ## Features
-* Standard CMake build, instal of headersl and linking.
+* Standard CMake build, install and linking.
 * Automated install and linking of dependencies if desired.
 * Support for common data types:
     - `char`,`int`, `float`, `double` in unsigned and long versions.